cdbbnnyCode/modpack-installer/README.md

 ### License
 This project is licensed under the MIT license.
 See the LICENSE file for details.

 ### Changelog
+#### v2.3.0 - 2022-07-06
+* Use the officially documented CurseForge API
+  * Add a project-specific API key from CurseForge; derived projects must use a different key!
+  * Add experimental rate-limiting (3 JSON requests per second)
+  * Request the user to manually download files that have the Project Distribution Toggle disabled.
+    The script will directly import these files from the user's download directory.
+* Fix the `status_bar()` function so that the status bar is right-aligned properly

 #### v2.2.1-beta - 2022-01-25
 * Fix `ForgeHack` to work with older installer versions (tested on latest major releases down to 1.7.10).